progit/old-site/book-content/09-git-internals/01-chapter9.markdown

 ### Removing Objects ###

-There are a lot of great things about Git, but one feature that can cause issues is the fact that a Git clone downloads the entire history of the project, including every version of every file.
+There are a lot of great things about Git, but one feature that can cause issues is the fact that a `git clone` downloads the entire history of the project, including every version of every file.
 This is fine if the whole thing is source code, because Git is highly optimized to compress that data efficiently.
 However, if someone at any point in the history of your project added a single huge file, every clone for all time will be forced to download that large file, even if it was removed from the project in the very next commit.
 Because it’s reachable from the history, it will always be there.

 This can be a huge problem when you’re converting Subversion or Perforce repositories into Git.
 Because you don’t download the whole history in those systems, this type of addition carries few consequences.
 If you did an import from another system or otherwise find that your repository is much larger than it should be, here is how you can find and remove large objects.

 Be warned: this technique is destructive to your commit history.
 It rewrites every commit object downstream from the earliest tree you have to modify to remove a large file reference.
-If you do this immediately after an import, before anyone has started to base work on the commit, you’re fine—otherwise, you have to notify all contributors that they must rebase their work onto your new commits.
+If you do this immediately after an import, before anyone has started to base work on the commit, you’re fine — otherwise, you have to notify all contributors that they must rebase their work onto your new commits.

 To demonstrate, you’ll add a large file into your test repository, remove it in the next commit, find it, and remove it permanently from the repository.
 First, add a large object to your history: